tobixen/calendar-cli/README.md

 cli.py should be symlinked to the various commands.

-A configuration file (ini-format?) can contain defaults for all the global options.

-The config file may have a section for each CalDAV server ... (todo, think more about this)

 ### Global options

-(only long options will be available in version 0.1; don't want to pollute the short option space yet)
+Only long options will be available up until version 0.10; I don't want to pollute the short option space before the CLI is reasonably well-defined.

+Always consult --help for up-to-date and complete listings of options.
+The list below will only contain the most important options and may not be up-to-date and may contain features not implemented yet.

 * --interactive, -i: stop and query the user rather often
-* --caldav-url, --caldav-user, --caldav-pass: how to connect to the CalDAV server
+* --caldav-url, --caldav-user, --caldav-pass: how to connect to the CalDAV server.
+Fits better into a configuration file.
-* --caldav-calendar: which calendar to access
-* --config: use a specific configuration file (default: $HOME/.calendar-cli.conf)
+* --config-file: use a specific configuration file (default: $HOME/.calendar-cli.conf)
-* --config-section: use a specific section from the config file (i.e. to select a different
+* --config-section: use a specific section from the config file (i.e. to select a different caldav-server to connect to)
 * --icalendar: instead of connecting to a CalDAV server, write an icalendar file to stdout

 ### Commands